 Look for days that fall within the 50 to 80-degree temperatures.
 These days should also have no drizzle or high humidity.
 You will get a more professional look when you choose your working days correctly.

-Step 2: Inspect your Old Fence
+Step 2: Inspect your Old Wood Fence

-Thoroughly inspect your old fence for any broken pieces or rotting.
+Thoroughly inspect your old wood fence for any broken pieces or rotting.
 It would also help if you looked out for protruding things such as nails, staples, and screws.
 Note that you need to adequately repair all the affected areas on your old fence.

-You need a smooth and stable fence before applying the stain.
+You need a smooth and stable wood fence before applying the stain.
 Carrying out inspection ensures that you have a sturdy fence that can guarantee long-lasting services.

 Step 3: Prepare Your Wood

-Once you have completed all the necessary repairs, you will need to strip or sand the entire fence.
+Once you have completed all the necessary repairs, you will need to strip or sand the entire wood fence.
 Note that it would help if you applied the finish stripper according to the manufacturer’s instructions.
 This is especially important in our case because we are dealing with an old fence.

 Use your brush to scrub off the old fence and remove the old varnish paint from the wooden slats.
 Doing this will ensure that you get a smooth and professional finish.
 However, note that this step takes a little bit of time and you need to exercise patience.